kant/FoodTrackerBackend/README.md

 ```

 3. Run the project to ensure that it's working
-    1. Press the Run button or use the ⌘+R key shortcut.
+    1. Press the `Run` button or use the `⌘+R` key shortcut.
-    2. Add a meal in the Simulator by clicking the '+' button, providing a name, selecting a photo and a rating and clicking "Save".
+    2. Add a meal in the Simulator by clicking the `+` button, providing a name, selecting a photo and a rating and clicking `Save`.
-    3. Check that you receive a “Meals successfully saved.” message in the console
+    3. Check that you receive a `Meals successfully saved.` message in the console

 ## Building a Kitura Backend
 The Food Tracker application stores the meal data to the local device, which means it's not possible to share the data with other users, or to build an additional web interface for the application.
 The following steps show you how to create a Kitura Backend to allow you to store and share the data.